toddmowen/lamin/README.md

  * based on the task for the ICFP(International Conference on Functional Programming) Programming Contest 2012
    * http://icfpcontest2012.wordpress.com/
    * http://www.icfpconference.org/
+ * can also be used to replay a solution: paste a URL such as "index.html#contest2;;RRUDRRULURULLLLDDDL" into your browser (note the double semicolon), then use shift-backspace to step through the moves

 Map sources are in the assets/maps directory.